LucasFidon/trustworthy-ai-fetal-brain-segmentation/README.md

 python run_segment.py -h
 ```

-We refer to the demo above for a detailed example.
+We refer to the demo below for a detailed example.

 ### Demonstration: example case
 Fetal brain 3D MRI from a subset of the testing dataset can be downloaded at